japsimar-soin/AI_Pipeline_Langchain/README.md

 4. Activate virtual environment in your directory
 5. Run the command: `streamlit run app.py`

+Note: I have set it up in a docker container, so also need to run: `docker-compose up -d qdrant` (qdrant and streamlit apps are running in separate docker containers)

 ---
 PDF Link in my project: [LangChain](https://www.researchgate.net/publication/385681151_LangChain)